A model for a large investor trading at market indifference prices. II: Continuous-time case

-We conclude this section with affirmative answers to our Questions~\ref{quest:1} and~\ref{quest:2} from Section~\ref{sec:simple_strategies}.
+We conclude this section with affirmative answers to our Questions~\ref{quest1} and~\ref{quest2} from Section~\ref{secsimplestrategies}.
 Recall that the acronym LCRL means left-continuous with right limits.

-\begin{Theorem} Under Assumptions~\ref{as:1}, \ref{as:2}, \ref{as:3}, \ref{as:4}, and~\ref{as:5}, a predictable process $Q$ be with values in $\mathbf{R}^J$ and LCRL trajectories is a strategy if and only if there is a predictable process $X$ with values in $\mathbf{R}$ and a sequence of simple strategies $(Q^n)_{n\geq 1}$ converging to $Q$ in ucp such that the sequence of its cash balances $(X^n)_{n\geq 1}$ converges to $X$ in ucp.
-In this case, $X$ is the cash balance process for $Q$. \end{Theorem} \begin{proof} Follows from Theorems~\ref{th:14} and~\ref{th:15} and the fact that any predictable process with LCRL trajectories is a limit in ucp of a sequence of simple processes which then necessarily is also uniformly locally bounded. \end{proof}
+\begin{Theorem} Under Assumptions~\ref{as1}, \ref{as2}, \ref{as3}, \ref{as4} and~\ref{as5}, a predictable process $Q$ with values in $\mathbf{R}^J$ and LCRL trajectories is a strategy if and only if there is a predictable process $X$ with values in $\mathbf{R}$ and a sequence of simple strategies $(Q^n)_{n\geq1}$ converging to $Q$ in $\ucp$ such that the sequence of its cash balances $(X^n)_{n\geq1}$ converges to $X$ in $\ucp$.
+In this case, $X$ is the cash balance process for $Q$. \end{Theorem} \begin{pf} This follows from Theorems~\ref{th9} and~\ref{th10} and the fact that every predictable process with LCRL trajectories is a limit in $\ucp$ of a sequence of simple processes which then necessarily is also uniformly locally bounded. \end{pf}